-Agustina Paglayan is a postdoctoral fellow at the Center for Global Development, and will join the faculty in Political Science and Public Policy at the University of California, San Diego, in the Fall of 2018.
+Agustina Paglayan joined the faculty in Political Science and Public Policy at the University of California, San Diego in the Fall of 2018.
 Motivated by her experience growing up in Argentina and by her prior work at the World Bank and the IDB, Paglayan’s research seeks to explain why some politicians but not others adopt public policies conducive to economic development.
 She focuses on understanding the political economy of education policy choices, given the importance of education for individual learning, poverty reduction, and economic growth.

-Gaurav Khanna is a postdoctoral fellow at the Center for Global Development.
+Gaurav Khanna is a member of the Public Policy faculty at the University of California – San Diego.
 His research focuses on education, high skill immigration, infrastructure policy, public-works programs, and conflict.
 He received his PhD in economics from the University of Michigan with an emphasis on development economics, labor economics, and applied econometrics.
-Khanna will be joining the Public Policy faculty at the University of California – San Diego in the fall of 2017.

 Omar García-Ponce is an Assistant Professor of Political Science at the University of California Davis.
 García-Ponce’s interests are broadly in violence, politics, and development.
 He has two main lines of ongoing research.
 One examines how armed conflict affects political behavior and the development of institutions.
 The other is on the political economy of organized crime, with a focus on the US-Mexico drug trade.
 His work appears in the American Political Science Review, Electoral Studies, and the Journal of the European Economic Association.
 He received his PhD in from New York University.